Morphan1/Voxalia/README.md

 ## Compiling

-- Open the .sln in Microsoft Visual C# 2010
+- Open the .sln in Microsoft Visual Studio 2015
 - Switch the configuration to Release|x64
 - Debug -> Build Solution!